DS 3 SUV review

 The DS 3 is also offered with a more conventional 1.2-litre PureTech petrol (with 99bhp or 128bhp.)
 The first two petrol engines are likely to suit most buyer requirements, offering plenty of performance and a dose of fun too, thanks to their thrummy three-cylinder nature.
 The petrols all return over 40mpg, meaning all DS 3 models offer frugal running costs.

 Despite the fact that DS as a brand is pitched as being a comfort and luxury-oriented proposition, the DS 3’s ride was a disappointment when we tested it.
 It’s not very composed at low speeds, feeling particularly uncomfortable over speed bumps and rebounding quite sharply on the way up.
 At higher speeds, the DS 3 does a better job, but fails to iron out imperfections in the UK’s pothole-riddled roads.
-Overall, the DS 3 isn’t much to write home about with regards to driving enjoyment, either.
+Overall, the DS 3 is mid-pack when it comes to driving enjoyment, with the Ford Puma serving up a more fun experience.

 Perhaps the DS 3's biggest failing, however, is that while it may offer more style than a family hatch, it doesn't offer much in the way of added practicality.
 The back seats aren't especially spacious and its 350-litre boot is smaller than the rival Volkswagen T-Roc and MINI Countryman.